-I please allow me to say thank you for your purchase of my twist bowl design.
+First of all please allow me to say thank you for your purchase of my twist bowl design.

-this is the only way that the designs can be laid up.
+The following process can be used for all of my twist bowl designs.
+That said please don't take this to mean that this is the only way that the designs can be laid up.
 The twist that I show in my listings is just something that is pleasing to my eye.
 You can also experiment with other offset values to get a totally different appearance in your final product.
 I suggest that you do a dry-fit of all the parts to confirm that you have your parts laid up in a way that is pleasing to your eye before applying the glue.